West Bathurst

 West Bathurst is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-In West Bathurst, as per the latest Census evaluation, 94.8% of dwellings were houses, with the remaining 5.2% being semi-detached, apartments, or other types.
-This is in comparison to Non-Metro NSW's figures of 82.6% houses and 17.4% other dwellings.
-The home ownership rate in West Bathurst was 32.6%, with mortgaged dwellings at 28.7% and rented ones at 38.7%.
-The median monthly mortgage repayment in the area was $1,443, lower than Non-Metro NSW's average of $1,733.
-The median weekly rent figure for West Bathurst was $310, compared to Non-Metro NSW's $330.
-Nationally, West Bathurst's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+In West Bathurst, as per the latest Census evaluation, 94.8% of dwellings were houses while 5.2% comprised semi-detached homes, apartments, and other types.
+This contrasted with Regional NSW's figures of 82.6% houses and 17.4% other dwellings.
+Home ownership in West Bathurst stood at 32.6%, with mortgaged properties at 28.7% and rented ones at 38.7%.
+The median monthly mortgage repayment was $1,443, under the Regional NSW average of $1,733.
+The median weekly rent in West Bathurst was $310, compared to $330 in Regional NSW.
+Nationally, West Bathurst's mortgage repayments were lower at $1,443 versus Australia's average of $1,863, and rents were substantially lower at $310 against the national figure of $375.

 Frequently Asked Questions - Housing